 While interest rates are still low, buying an investment property might be tempting, especially if you’ve got the down payment and can qualify for a mortgage.
 Let’s face it: earning revenue is always attractive, so rental or resale income can be enticing.
-Making the investment into property is a big decision, though, and it carries some potential risks.
+Making an investment in commercial property is a big decision, though, and it carries some potential risks.
 You need to ensure you do all the research necessary to reduce the risks.
 Even if you do all your research, get a commercial chartered surveyor involved, look for every possible way to reduce the risks, it’s still not going to be a 100% guaranteed profit and that’s something you need to be aware of.

 Types of Investment Property